jerch/node-termios/README.md

 initial.writeTo(some_tty_fd);
 ```

-Note that in the interactive nodejs shell the standard filedescriptors are already
+Note that in the interactive nodejs shell the standard file descriptors are already
-customized by the nodejs env, and should not be handled like in the example above,
+customized by the nodejs env and should not be handled like in the example above,
-or the terminal might break with the shell's expectations.
+or the terminal might break with the shell expectations.

-For a silly yet slightly more advanced example, see `example.js`.
+For a silly yet slightly more advanced example, see [example.js](./example.js).